PGreatness/Think-Thank-Thunked/README.md

 *Misc*

 X - shuffles the cube
 z - resets the cube
 Z - TOGGLES the solution animation.
-Cube will solve before your eyes with this mode toggled.
+Cube will solve before your eyes with this mode toggled. r - a hint is printed in the terminal